About This Article

 No. 23: Consider Taking Two Brands of Pregnancy Tests

 While most home pregnancy tests are very accurate, taking two different brands can help confirm your result.
 Different tests detect pregnancy at different hCG level thresholds, so a positive on one test paired with a negative on another could indicate a very early pregnancy.
 Alternatively, two positives from different test brands leaves little doubt!
+For detailed comparisons, see our guide on what are the best early pregnancy tests.

 No. 24: Don’t Take Medications Before Testing